Nichola Theobald: Voice-over roles

 Voice-over roles include radio promotions for Sky Travel, Top Up TV and narration for a series of audiobooks of children's stories.

 Television roles

-Theobald's television acting credits include: Eloise in TV series Mile High (a role she was officially uncredited for), Emma Casey (the personal assistant of Eli Knox, played by Shane Lynch) in the long-running TV series Dream Team and Nell MacMuffin in a special edition of the children's show Basil Brush entitled "Celebrity Bushwhack".
+Theobald's television acting credits include: Eloise in TV series Mile High (a role she was officially uncredited for), Emma Casey (the personal assistant of Eli Knox, played by Shane Lynch) in the long-running TV series Dream Team and in a 2005 episode of the BBC children's show The Basil Brush Show as Nell McMuffin, a glamour model who takes part in a reality TV show entitled "Celebrity Bushwhack", a parody of the long-running ITV reality series I'm a Celebrity...Get Me Out of Here!.
+McMuffin herself is loosely based on Nell McAndrew, who took part in the first series of I'm a Celebrity...Get Me Out of Here in 2002.